cmccoy10/shlack-app/documentation/backEndRoutes.md

   - DELETE /channels/:id => deletes a channel
 - direct-groups
   - GET /direct-groups/:id => gets all direct messages(including responses) and direct members
+  - GET /direct-groups/direct-message/:id => gets replies for a direct message
   - POST /direct-groups/:id/direct-messages => creates a new direct message
   - PUT /direct-groups/:id/direct-messages => edits a direct message
   - POST /direct-groups/:groupId/direct-messages/:dmId/reply => creates a new reply on a direct message
   - PUT /direct-groups/:id/direct-messages => edits a reply on a direct message
+- session
+  - PUT / => verifies user login and returns token for the user